 Diana Dors' performance in the film was much remarked on; already well into her physical decline after her time as a sex symbol, she turns predator here as she tries to seduce/molest/assault Michael, all to the backdrop of George Best scoring 6 goals against Northampton...Bizarre.

-It is however scenes like this that really make the film for me.
-Bert Kwouk appears as a hot dog salesman, supplying Michael with hot dogs in quick succession (I make it 6) as he stalks Susan and her hapless fiance, whilst there is a very funny scene inside a cinema where, whilst Susan and Chris, her fiance, watch 'The Science of Sex', a painfully unerotic sex film (very much reminiscent of De Niro's Travis Bickle taking Cybil Shepherd's Betsy to something similar in Taxi Driver), Michael seduces a clearly willing Susan from the seats behind.
+It is however scenes like this that really make the film for me; one of the funniest is inside a cinema where, whilst Susan and Chris, her fiance, watch 'The Science of Sex', a painfully unerotic sex film (very much reminiscent of De Niro's Travis Bickle taking Cybil Shepherd's Betsy to something similar in Taxi Driver), Michael seduces a clearly willing Susan from the seats behind: